 As a strong magnet for thousands of visitors every year, Angkor Wat is the most sacred and mysterious tourist destination in Cambodia.
 This is the largest religious temple in the world, built in the early 12th century by King Suryavarman II.
 The temple has a rectangular structure surrounded by a moat, five main gates and the tall towers in the center.
 In particular, all details at Angkor Wat are carved, sculpted with patterns of religious stories, the goddess Aprasa, a war story,…

-Located in Angkor Thom complex, Bayon temple was built exclusively for the worship of Mahayana Buddhism.
-Constructed in the 12th century, Bayon Temple has 54 towers of all shapes and sizes.
-It is considered the most impressive temple in the Angkor temple complex.
+Located in Angkor Thom complex, Bayon temple was built exclusively for the worship of Mahayana Buddhism in the 12th century.
+With 54 towers of all shapes and sizes, Bayon Temple is the most impressive temple in the Angkor temple complex.

 As a temple built in King Jayavarman VII regime to pay tribute his mother, Ta Prohm has an iconic design, very distinctive from other religious buildings in Cambodia.
 After its completion, the temple was abandoned and surrounded by tropical forests.
-At the same time, experiencing many ups and downs of history, the temple could not retain its original shape.
-Instead, the giant tree roots cover, crawling through the stone walls to create strange shapes and attract flocks of visitors to witness mysterious combination between a manmade structure and the hands of Mother Nature.
+Over time the temple could not retain its original shape.
+Instead, the giant tree roots cover, crawling through the stone walls to create strange shapes.
+These attract flocks of visitors to witness mysterious combination between a manmade structure and the hands of Mother Nature.

 Angkor Thom is the last and longest-standing capital of the Khmer empire built by King Jayavarman VII in the late 12th century.
 This temple complex covers an area of more than 9 km 2 with 5 different entrances.
 Each entrance has different guarding statue with unique architectural styles.

 Phnom Bakheng is a famous and sacred temple of Cambodia.
 The temple is associated with the legendary story “Twelve Angkorian girls” with the square tomb lying deep underground.
-Built by King Jayavarman I before the time of Angkor Wat, Phnom Bakheng Temple is no longer in its original state, but the ruins and spectacular location also attract a lot of visitors.
-In particular, from Phnom Bakheng temple, visitors can watch the romantic sunset on Angkor Wat complex or in the Tonle Sap lake area.
+Built by King Jayavarman I before the time of Angkor Wat, Phnom Bakheng Temple is no longer in its original state.
+But the ruins and spectacular location also attract a lot of visitors.
+From Phnom Bakheng temple, visitors can watch the romantic sunset on Angkor Wat complex or in the Tonle Sap lake area.

 >> Related Content: